 Research involves testing and validation of assistive devices used by individuals to improve or compensate for impaired motor functions.
-One of the studies will test feasibility of using the NewGait rehabilitative device in patients with gait impairments due to stroke or Parkinson's Disease.
+One of the studies tests feasibility of using the NewGait rehabilitative device in patients with gait impairments due to various neurological disorders, including stroke, multiple sclerosis, or Parkinson's Disease.

 Motor control and learning